Career Fairs

-Bringing opportunity to Beaver Nation
+Bringing Opportunity to Beaver Nation

-Whether you're looking for a part-time job, a summer internship, or your first post-OSU opportunity, Career Fairs are a chance to meet with employers who are eager to hire Beavs like you!
+Whether you're looking for a part-time job, a summer internship, or your first post-OSU opportunity, career fairs are a chance to meet with employers who are eager to hire Beavs like you!

-Spring 2024 In-Person Career Fairs
+Spring 2025 Career Fairs

-April 17, 11 a.m. - 3 p.m.
-PT | Spring All-Industries Career & Internship Fair.
+April 16, 11 a.m. - 3 p.m.
+PT | All-Industries Career & Internship Fair.
 CH2M Hill Alumni Center.

-Tuesday, April 23, 10 a.m. - 2 p.m.
-PT | Health Professions Fair, Dixon Recreation Center lower gym.
+April 22, 10 a.m. - 2 p.m.
+PT | Health Professions Fair.
+Dixon Rec Center Lower Gym.

-April 24, noon - 4 p.m.
-PT | College of Business In-Person Spring Career Fair.
+April 23, noon - 4 p.m.
+PT | College of Business Spring Career Fair.
 Austin Hall.

-May 1, noon - 3 p.m PT | Grad School Exploration Fair.
-Memorial Union - Horizon Room.
+April 30, 11 a.m. - 2 p.m.
+PT | Grad School Exploration Fair.
+Memorial Union Horizon Room.

 About in-person Fairs